mgrzeszczak/playlist-converter/README.md

 ```

 # Usage
-Create config file in the same directory as executable containing api credentials:
+Create **config.json** file in the same directory as executable containing api credentials:
 ```
 {
   "youtube" : {